neurodynamic/react_rails_webpack/README.md

 # ReactRailsWebpack

-A set of Rails generators that create all the necessary boilerplate code for integrating React, Webpack, and Redux libraries into Rails 4.0+ apps.
+A set of Rails generators that create all the necessary boilerplate code (with examples) for integrating React, Webpack, and Redux libraries into Rails 4.0+ apps.

 ## Quick Start